AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/authoring/personalization/targeted-content.md

 >
 >Selecione **Adobe Campaign** como mecanismo se estiver integrando o AEM com o Adobe Campaign.
 Consulte Integrar o AEM com o Adobe Campaign para obter mais informações.
 >
 >Selecione **ContextHub** como mecanismo se estiver usando o ContextHub para o direcionamento.
-Consulte Configurar o ContextHub para obter mais informações.
+Consulte Configuração do ContextHub para obter mais informações.
 <!--You select **Adobe Campaign** as the engine if you are integrating AEM with Adobe Campaign.
 See [Integrating AEM with Adobe Campaign](/help/sites-administering/campaign.md) for more information.-->
 <!--Select **ContextHub** as the engine if you are using ContextHub for targeting.
 See [Configuring ContextHub](/help/sites-administering/contexthub-config.md).-->